Alaska governor to launch ad campaign for tourism industry

-JUNEAU, Alaska (AP) — Gov. Mike Dunleavy has announced that Alaska will conduct a national advertising campaign to support its tourism industry.
+JUNEAU, Alaska — Gov. Mike Dunleavy has announced that Alaska will conduct a national advertising campaign to support its tourism industry.

 The Republican governor also reiterated in a Friday news conference his assertion that the federal Centers for Disease Control and Prevention should allow a cruise season.